plotly/graphing-library-docs/style_README.md

 It's a bit of a hassle to make concurrent updates to markup and scss.
 Any time you update an html/js file you'll have to run `bundle exec jekyll build` (or run `bundle exec jekyll serve` with Jekyll watching for changes).
 Jekyll's watch mode can be slow on this repo because of its size; building on demand is sometimes preferable.

-When you run `bundle exec jekyll …`, Jekyll will regenerate `styles.css` — so if you modify any scss file and save it, Jekyll's output may overwrite your changes.
+When you run `bundle exec jekyll …`, Jekyll regenerates `styles.css` — so if you modify any scss file and save it, Jekyll's output may overwrite your changes.
 Run `gulp build` again to regenerate the css after Jekyll runs.

 ### folder structure